PopovMP/dbil/README.md

 const ids = db.insert([{a: 5}, {a: 42}])
 ```

 DBil assigns a unique field `_id` to each document.
+It is a string of length 16 characters.

-You can provide your own `_id`, but it must be unique for the db.
+You can provide your own `_id` of type `string`, however, it must be unique for the db.

 ```javascript
 const id1 = db.insert({a: 1, _id: 'foo'}) // Works.
 Returns 'foo'